 Circular emails should meet with all requirements in guidelines for posters.
 Additionally, they should be short; the subject box should contain a short description of the study.

-Applications for ethical approval must provide information about any proposed use of email lists, whether existing or created specifically for the project.
+Applications for ethical approval must provide information about the proposed use of email lists, whether existing or created specifically for the project.
 Later use of lists not envisaged in the application must be notified to the Faculty Ethics Committee.
-In the case of student projects that are not subject to ethical review, the student must inform her/his supervisor about any use of email lists.

-a) The ‘all-staff’ and ‘all-students’ mailing lists maintained by the University cannot be used to distribute recruitment material.
-Similarly the ‘Staff Departmental Groups’ and ‘Student Departmental Groups’ on the global address list cannot be used.
+- The ‘all-staff’ and ‘all-students’ mailing lists maintained by the University cannotbe used to distribute recruitment material.
+Similarly the ‘Staff Departmental Groups’ and ‘Student Departmental Groups’ on the global address list should not be used.
 This is the case for both student and staff research.

-c) Virtual mailing lists and email facilities in the VLE, which allow contact with specific groups of students, and are accessible to academic and administrative staff, may only be used to recruit research participants when the researcher (or the supervisor in the case of a PGR or other student project) considers that participation would be beneficial to students, for example by giving them experience of research methods in their discipline.
+- Virtual mailing lists and email facilities in the VLE, which allow contact with specific groups of students, and are accessible to academic and administrative staff, may only be used to recruit research participants when the researcher has demonstrated through the application for ethical approval that participation would be beneficial to students, for example by giving them experience of research methods in their discipline.
 Any use of such lists must be made directly by a member of academic staff, and not delegated to other staff or to students.
 It must be clear from the email which group of students is being circulated, and why.

 Information to be distributed via methods such as Twitter, Facebook or other social media should (within the restrictions of the medium) meet with all requirements in guidelines for posters.
 The text of such posts or tweets should be submitted for approval along with that for traditional media.